reductstore/reductstore/docs/http-api/README.md

 # ⚙ HTTP API Reference

-Reduct Storage provides a simple HTTP API for interacting with the database.
+ReductStore provides a simple HTTP API for interacting with the database.
 In order to use the API, you must first authenticate using a token, which you can be provisioned  one with the `RS_API_TOKEN`[environment variable ](../#environment-variables)or created with [the Token API](token-authentication.md).

 Once you have obtained a token, you can use it to authenticate your requests by including it in the `Authorization` header of your HTTP request, like this: